 With that, we have set up our scene and now it’s time to test it out!
 So, build the application on your android device by going to File → Build Settings → Build and Run.
 Make sure that you have connected your device to the machine before building it.

-Once it’s built, it’ll lunch on your device.
+Once it’s built, it’ll launch on your device.
 Then, you can scan the floor and tap to place the object and move it around.

 Now you know how to use Raycasting to place objects on the detected surface.
 Apart from Plane Detection and Image Tracking, AR Foundation has other features too, like Face Detection.
 That's what the next blog post will be about.
 Stay tuned!